Skip to main content Skip to footer

 Pre-registration undergraduate degree programme

-In Scotland, the University of Strathclyde offers a four-year pre-registration undergraduate programme in Prosthetics and Orthotics, approved by the Health and Care Professions Council (HCPC).
+In Scotland, the University of Strathclyde offers a four-year pre-registration undergraduate programme in Prosthetics and Orthotics.
+The programme is approved by the Health and Care Professions Council and the International Society for Prosthetics and Orthotics.

 After graduation, you must register with the HCPC.
-You can then apply as a newly qualified for vacancies in the NHS.
+You can then apply as a newly qualified prosthetist for NHS vacancies.

 Course search